-The most popular or well-known Psalm is without a doubt Psalm 23: a wonderful message that a lot of people like to commit to memory.
-Let me say this first that I am not trying to run down memorization, but I do want to make a very important point.
-To commit passages of scripture to memory is good, and Psalm 23 is definitely one that people want to take to memory.
-But while many want to know the Psalm there is still one thing even more important: knowing the Shepherd.
+The most popular or well-known Psalm is without a doubt Psalm 23: a wonderful message that lots of people like to memorize.
+Let me say first that I’m not trying to run down memorization, but I do want to make a very important point.
+To commit passages of scripture to memory is good, and Psalm 23 is definitely one that people want to put to memory.
+But while many want to know the Psalm, there is still one thing even more important: knowing the Shepherd.
 While many can quote Psalm 23 only a few of them truly have God as their Shepherd.

 Jesus says in John 10:14, “I am the good shepherd; and I know My sheep, and am known by My own.”
-Jesus not only says that He is the good Shepherd, but He also says that He knows His sheep and the sheep know Him.
+Jesus not only says that He’s the good Shepherd, but He also says that He knows His sheep and the sheep know Him.
 This is true in a physical sense that sheep recognize the voice and the presence of their shepherd.
-But I think spiritually, knowing Jesus is a lot more than just knowing that He exists.
-In Matthew 7:23 Jesus tells His disciples what He will say to the wicked on the Day of Judgment, “I never knew you: depart from me, ye that work iniquity.”
-It isn’t that Jesus doesn’t know they exist, but they are not his children or sheep.
-They do not have a relationship with Him and that is why they will depart into eternal punishment, having never known Him or been known by Him.
+But spiritually, knowing Jesus is a lot more than just knowing that He exists.
+In Matthew 7:23 Jesus tells His disciples what He will say to the wicked on the Day of Judgment: “I never knew you: depart from me, ye that work iniquity.”
+It isn’t that Jesus doesn’t know they exist, but they aren’t his children or sheep.
+They don’t have a relationship with Him, and that’s why they’ll depart into eternal punishment, having never known Him or been known by Him.

-It is good to know the Psalm but it is better to know the Shepherd and the only way that we can do this is by obeying the gospel.
-If we do not, we will never know Jesus as our Shepherd and will suffer the consequences in eternity (2 Thessalonians 1:8).
+It’s good to know the Psalm but it’s better to know the Shepherd.
+The only way we can do this is by obeying the gospel.
+If we don’t, we’ll never know Jesus as our Shepherd and we’ll suffer the outcome in eternity (2 Thessalonians 1:8).